joshfrench/react-mobiledoc-editor/README.md

 #### Running the Demo

-A small demo of basic usage and simple card integration is available under the `/demo` directory.
+A small demo of basic usage and simple card and atom integration is available under the `/demo` directory.
 To start the demo server, run `npm start` from the project root.